Graduate Program in Munich

 Negotiation skills are necessary for joint decision-making.
 Effective negotiation creates maximum value in the deal-making process.
 Differences are the basis for negotiation; there is no need for negotiation without them.
 This practical seminar looks at the theory and research on negotiation in different scenarios and then puts learning into practice.
 The course helps students build and strengthen their negotiation skills by developing an analytical understanding of negotiations and conflict management.

 - Finance3 CH / 4 ECTS

-This course covers key principles of finance necessary to understand and implement the finance function in an organization and carry out the financial analysis that justifies the decision-making process.
+This course covers the key principles of finance.
 Students learn to analyze and create alternative investment projects and to prepare corresponding budgets.
-Topics include the managerial approach to financial analysis, budgeting, planning, control, the management of working capital, long-term assets and long-term financing.
+Topics include the managerial approach to financial analysis, budgeting, planning and control, the management of working capital, long-term assets and long-term financing.

 - Human Resources Management3 CH / 4 ECTS

 This course analyses the micro-functions of human resources management and explores its importance in developing, motivating and retaining employees.
 Students will learn about recruitment and talent acquisition, training, mentoring and promotion, appraisal, fair compensation, conflict resolution and legal issues.
 Throughout the course students are encouraged to consider the moral and ethical dimensions of HRM decisions, which can affect stakeholders and the organization’s reputation.

 This course examines basic economic principles used in managerial situations.
 Topics include: global interdependence and the benefits of trade; market forces of supply and demand; supply, demand and government policies; measuring a nation’s income and cost of living; production and growth; savings, investment and the financial systems; unemployment; the monetary system; and money and inflation.
 Students learn to apply this knowledge when making economic decisions in a global business context.
 Students should have basic knowledge of economic terminology.